nmshd/documentation/_includes/use-cases/use-case-transport-get-currently-used-device.md

 {% include properties_list.html %}

-This use-case retrieves the currently used `device`.
+This use-case retrieves information about the currently used Device.